traveloka/terraform-aws-bake-ami/README.md

 # traveloka-terraform-aws-bake-ami

-A Terraform module which creates a AWS CodePipeline pipeline, a CodeBuild build project, along with their respective IAM roles and least-privilege policies.
+A Terraform module which creates a CodeBuild build project, along with their respective IAM roles and least-privilege policies.
 This modules should be used to provision the AMI baking pipeline that can be used for various purpose, like application deployment to aws ec2 auto scaling groups